solanum-ircd/solanum/doc/technical/hooks.md

 ### channel_lowerts

-This hook is called after the server receives a join message for a remote user with a lower channel timestamp than what the server has for the channel.
-This hook is not called during netjoin bursts or when the remote side believes it has created a new channel; it is only called a join to an existing channel on the remote side.
+This hook is called after the server receives a `JOIN` or `SJOIN` message for a remote user with a lower channel timestamp than what the server has for the channel.

 Hook data: `hook_data_channel *`

 Fields:

-- client (`struct Client *`): The remote user joining the channel
+- client (`struct Client *`): For `JOIN`, the remote user joining the channel;
+  for `SJOIN`, the server issuing the `SJOIN` message
 - chptr (`struct Channel *`): The channel being joined
 - approved (`int`): Unused (always 0)

-At the time the hook is called, client has not yet been added to chptr as a member, but we have cleared all modes from the local channel.
-Because this hook is only called when we receive a JOIN from a remote server and not an SJOIN, it is not a reliable method of knowing that a local channel has had its timestamp lowered.
+At the time the hook is called, `client` has not yet been added to chptr as a member (for `JOIN`) or the clients specified in the user list have not yet been joined to the channel (for `SJOIN`), but we have cleared all modes from the local channel.

 ### client_exit